ftlabs/fruitmachine/docs/module-el.md

 #### Why is my `.el` property undefined after .render()

-1. The child module markup has failed to template into the parent module corrently.
+The child module markup has failed to template into the parent module corrently.
 Check your child ids and parent markup to check they match up.
 See [template markup](view-template-markup.md).
-2. You are trying to access a `.el` property before the markup has been put in the DOM

 #### How are module root elements found?